 Imagine that.
 Imagine being the speaker you always envied and thought could never be!
 But how can you get there?

-Speech pathologists work with clients on a number of strategies to improve their confidence when speaking.
+Speech pathologists work with clients on a number of strategies to improve their public speaking.
 They might target goals such as “thinking of what to say,” “speaking without stuttering,” or even simply “feeling confident when I speak.”
 The key is to work with a licensed speech pathologist who has experience in this area.
 Expressable, for example, works with clients on both the physiological elements of speech (voice, articulation, stuttering, accent, and language) as well as the psychological elements, such as lack of confidence and fear of talking.

 How speech therapy helps reduce fear of public speaking